gabejg/DST-Assessment-04/README.md

 * Alex Caian
 * Matt Corrie

-Our project is an equal split amongst each project member.
+Our project is an equal equity split amongst each project member.

 ## Reading Order

 All Report content is found in the /Report directory and takes the following structure:
 * 01 - Introduction
+* 02 -
+* 03 - No Hidden and Dropout
+* 04 -
+* 05 - FFN & ELM
+* 06 - Performance Analysis

-* 08 - Conclusion
+* 07 - Conclusion

 ## Data